This post takes you to the South Island of New Zealand. We are touring the island with a campervan and now driving from Queenstown to Mount Cook.

 The road climbs to high altitudes and there can be heavy winds and snow that might cause you trouble.

-After the first climb there is a plateau where driving is easier but then the road starts climbing again.
+After the first climb there is a plateau where driving is easier, but then the road starts climbing again.

-Driving in New Zealand Southern Alps
+Driving through New Zealand’s Southern Alps

 Crown Range Summit

-Queenstown to Mount Cook: Crown Range summit
+Queenstown to Mount Cook: the Crown Range summit

 The Crown Range Summit is more than 1000 m above sea level.
 The air is refreshing, that will say cold…